i5hi/satoshipay/README.md

 - [satsbank](https://satsbank.io)

-The admin application used by vendors to manage their business accounts.
-Multiple users can be setup.
-It can be accessed at a domain hosted on lunanode.
-It is a Vanilla [html,css,js] web client, and a light-weight [rust] server.
-The backend also exposes an http api that mimicks core rpc with additional muliti-factor authentication.
-This can easily be integrated into your websites.
+The admin application used by vendors to manage their business accounts with multi user access control.
+It is a Vanilla [html,css,js] web client, and a light-weight [rust-warp](https://github.com/seanmonstar/warp) server and [rust-sled](https://github.com/spacejam/sled) database.
+The server exposes a http api that mimicks core rpc with additional muliti-factor authentication.
+It also exposes a simple bdk wallet api for the option to run without a local node.
+This api can easily be integrated into your websites like traditional payment gateway apis.
 For physical shops, addresses and qr codes can be printed from the admin panel with custom invoicing metadata.

-It focusses on being a direct (retain the original rpc api) interface to your full-node via the bitcoin-core rpc with the addition of modular multi-factor authentication for permissioned access.
-If a vendor decides not use a full-node, it can run a light weight `bdk` based wallet which connects to blockstream's full-node.

 It also focusses on being a watch-only wallet first.
 It is designed to work best with `trezor`, `bitbox` or `coldcard`.